atbcb/ICTTestingBaseline/docs/01Keyboard.md

 Visible and hidden interactive interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.) that can be navigated to by keyboard.

 ### Test Instructions
-1. Check that focus can be moved away from the selected component.
+1. Check that focus can be moved away from the component.
 There must be NO “TRAP” that disrupts keyboard navigation.
     1. If a keyboard trap is found, inspect any help (contextual help, or application help) and documentation for notification of available alternate keyboard commands (e.g., non-standard keyboard controls, access keys, hotkeys).
-    2. If nonstandard keyboard commands are required to navigate into or out of one or more components, check that the commands work.
+    2. If nonstandard keyboard commands are required to navigate away from a component or set of components, check that the commands work.

 ### Test Results
 If the above check fails, then SC 2.1.2, Conformance Requirement 5, and Baseline Requirement 1 fail.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------
--   Keyboard commands include standard and any nonstandard keyboard commands found.
+-   Keyboard commands include standard and any nonstandard keyboard commands.
 -   Keyboard access for Title attribute is available in Internet Explorer 11 for Windows 8.1 and 10.
 It may be useful to notify testers to pause while tabbing through interactive content with a TITLE attribute to see if TITLE content is revealed during Keyboard Navigation testing.
 -   This test may be combined with tests for focus.
 -   Tips and techniques for finding hidden content may be useful for testers.